domeengine/dome/docs/modules/io.md

-IO
+io
 ================

-The `IO` module provides an interface to the host machine's file system, in order to read and write data files.
+The `io` module provides an interface to the host machine's file system, in order to read and write data files.

 It contains the following classes: